bcgov/nr-forest-client/backend/docs/MAIL_FORMAT.md

     To get the name of the user, a variable could be represented as `${user.name}`, and this will not clash with the name of the company, if the variable for it is `${company.name}`.

 ### Submission Approval

 We have **3** main properties that contains sub-properties.
 Some of the properties are list of other properties, and when this happens, we will have a zero-based index value for that property, usually with the index wrapped around `[` and `]` like `[2]` for example for the **third** entry on that list.

-#### Location
+#### Addresses

 Information related to the location for this client, with an index based entry for each location.
-The top level property name is `location` and for each entry you have to pass the index of the location, wrapped around `[` and `]`.
+The top level property name is `address` and for each entry you have to pass the index of the location, wrapped around `[` and `]`.
 Each location will have the following properties:

+- name
 - address
 - city
 - country